 The Three Treasures

-I have previously explained how my own teaching philosophy is guided by the equal value I place on developing Musical Essence, Technique and Understanding, the so-called Three Treasures of Musical Learning.
+My teaching philosophy is guided by the equal value I place on developing musical Essence, Technique and Understanding, the so-called Three Treasures of Musical Learning.

-Any reflection on the experiences of the last few weeks must, for me, take account of these essential core values, which are the “Li” of my teaching:
+Any reflection on the experiences of teaching since the start of the pandemic must, for me, take account of these essential core values, which are the “Li” of my teaching:

 These values are, of course, very widely shared priorities for piano teachers everywhere, regardless how we categorise them.
 The table above is a map, charting familiar territory!